 - hearing applications to vary enterprise agreements; and

 - conducting a review of modern awards with casual provisions.

 How do employers prepare for these changes?

-In addition to the tips in our earlier article, there are several other things that employers must start doing now to ensure compliance with the new casual regime:
+In addition to the tips in our earlier article, employers must also start taking the following steps to ensure compliance with the new casual regime:

 - Update their systems to ensure the new Casual Employment Information Statement is provided when required

 - Implement systems to track casual conversion obligations - our free casual conversion flowchart explains the key steps and is available for download here;